-To paraphrase, linguistic determinism maintains that people in various cultures think differently because of differences in their languages, while linguistic relativity maintains that there are cultural differences in cognition that are correlated with linguistic differences between cultures.
-The combined principles of linguistic determinism and relativity are sometimes referred to as "the Sapir-Whorf hypothesis."
+To paraphrase, linguistic determinism, the strongest form of linguistic relativity, maintains that people in various cultures think differently because of differences in their languages, while weaker forms of linguistic relativity maintain that there are cultural differences in cognition that are correlated with linguistic differences between cultures.
+The principle of linguistic relativity is sometimes referred to as "the Sapir-Whorf hypothesis."